Deuteronomy 32:1–52; 2 Samuel 22:1–51; Romans 11:1–36

 Likewise, it was this ability to sing in the face of apparent tragedy that set Moses apart from the others.

-All but a few of his generation had died in the wilderness because of their unbelief and idolatry.
-Moses himself was about to die, having never reached the Promised Land.
-But He still praised God in song—reminding Israel of God’s power, love and faithfulness.
+All but a few of his generation had died in the wilderness because of their unbelief.
+Moses himself was about to die, having never entered the Promised Land.
+But he still praised God in song—reminding Israel of God’s power, love and faithfulness.

 The Rock and His Righteous Judgment

 In this song, Moses uses the metaphor of God as a rock—steadfast, strong, immovable, and unchanging.
-It is for these particular qualities that the rabbis chose the verse from this parasha as the opening line of the Jewish burial service (called Tziduk haDin (Righteous Judgment).
+It is for these particular qualities that the rabbis chose a verse from this Parasha as the opening line of the Jewish burial service (called Tziduk haDin (Righteous Judgment).